Microchip-MPLAB-Harmony/classb_sam_e5x_d5x/docs/sam_e5x_d5x/docs/usage.md

 ## CPU Registers

 The ARM® Cortex®-M4F is the CPU on the SAM D5x/E5x devices.
-The Class B library checks the processor core registers and FPU registers for stuck-at faults.
+The Class B library checks the processor core registers for stuck-at faults.
 The stuck-at condition causes register bit to remain at logic 0 or logic 1.
 Code execution should be stopped if this error condition is detected in any of the CPU registers.

-Testing FPU registers is optional as it is needed only if the FPU is used in the application.
 This self-test follows the register save/restore convention specified by AAPCS.
 It can be used at startup as well as run-time.
 The Program Counter (PC) self-test is designed as a separate test since this register cannot be checked with usual test data patterns.